Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Scoreboard
 ttt_scoreboard_deaths                       0       // Whether to show the deaths column on the scoreboard.
 Server must be restarted for changes to take effect ttt_scoreboard_score                        0       // Whether to show the score column on the scoreboard.
 Server must be restarted for changes to take effect

+// Round Summary
+ttt_round_summary_tabs                      summary,hilite,events,scores // The tabs to show in the round summary screen.
+Changing the order of the values will change the order of the tabs.
+Excluding a value from the comma-delimited list will prevent that tab from showing.
+Invalid values will be ignored.
+Round must be restarted for changes to take effect
 ```

 Thanks to [KarlOfDuty](https://github.com/KarlOfDuty) for his original version of this document, [here](https://github.com/KarlOfDuty/TTT-Custom-Roles/blob/patch-1/README.md).